abedmus/llamingo/README.md

 # Llamingo

 An app that uses an alternative approach to translation.
+Developed for the Gemini API Developer Competition.